Behold, Eck!: Plot

-Soon, the creature appears again to Stone after he puts on a pair of the meteoric glasses.
-The creature, the titular Eck, explains that he was trapped in our dimensional plane when he fell through an experimental portal.
+The creature appears again to Stone after he puts on a pair of the meteoric glasses.
+The creature, called Eck, explains that he was trapped in our dimensional plane when he fell through an experimental portal.
 He needs to return to the second dimension through the rift and close it, or else the rift could cause all kinds of things from his dimension to spill through.
 Eck is unable to see properly in three-dimensional space, and requires lenses to correct his two-dimensional vision so that he can find the rift.
-Eck gives Stone one of his eyes, a translucent triangle shaped object, though he asserts that a lens must be constructed in 24 hours as he is dying.
+Eck gives Stone one of his eyes, a translucent triangle shaped object, though he asserts that a lens must be constructed in 24 hours, or he will starve to death, since he cannot assimilate three-dimensional nutrients.
 Stone begins to grind the interdimensional lens.
 Meanwhile, Eck watches a TV broadcast about himself.
 Thinking the broadcaster is also two-dimensional, he jumps into the TV set to seek help.
 This causes him to become luminous, and thereafter can be seen without the special glasses.

-The now-visible Eck wreaks more havoc in the city, then returns to Dr. Stone's office.
-The police and Stone's brother have determined that Stone is harboring the creature, and break into his office with a flamethrower.
+The now-visible Eck wreaks more havoc in the city, then returns to Stone's office.
+The police and Stone's brother find that Stone is harboring the creature, and break into his office with a flamethrower.
 They attack Eck with fire, and apparently kill him.
-After they leave, Dr. Stone and Elizabeth find Eck alive, having deceived his attackers.
+After they leave, Stone and Dunn find Eck alive, having deceived his attackers.
 They produce the interdimensional lens, which Eck tries to take with him through a wall but cannot as the lens is three-dimensional.
-Stone and Elizabeth offer to bring the lens with them to the public square, where the rift is located.
-Eck exits through the wall, Stone asks Elizabeth if she would like to go to the square to "say goodbye to a friend," and the two exit as a couple, Stone's arm still around Elizabeth's waist.
+Stone and Dunn offer to bring the lens with them to the public square, where the rift is located.
+Eck exits through the wall, Stone asks Elizabeth if she would like to go to the square to "say goodbye to a friend," and the two exit as a couple, Stone's arm still around Dunn's waist.